 If you want to get regular updates from people in the local area you could join the Congleton Coronavirus Facebook Group

 If you would like to volunteer please give us the details on the form below.
 Your details will only be used during this COVID-19 crisis.
 You can sign up to be a Vaccination Centre Marshall, to help someone with shopping, to make a friendly phone call or a variety of other things.

 There is no obligation and you should only do what you are able to do.
 If you volunteer you will also be sent some further guidance on best practice.

 Yes, I’m willing to help.

 How to Help Yourself

-If you have symptoms, please see what to do on our What You Need to Know page
+If you have symptoms, please see what to do on our COVID-19 Information page

-If you are ‘self-isolating’ to avoid virus spread, look after your wellbeing, especially your mental health:
+While you are staying at home to avoid virus spread, look after your wellbeing, especially your mental health.

 - Ensure you have a plan to look after your health if you are spending time alone.